Evidence for low power radio jet-ISM interaction at 10 parsec in the dwarf AGN host NGC 4395: Result and Discussion

+\item From AGN photoionization and shock modelling from {\tt MAPPINGS-III} and the distribution of the electron temperature distribution, we conclude that the gas in the central region of NGC~4395 is excited mostly by shocks and such shocks could be due to the interaction of radio jet with the ISM in the central parsec region of NGC~4395.
+This is the first detection of radio jet - ISM interaction at such small spatial scales.

+\item The cold CO(2$-$1) emission is found to be displaced northwards of the radio core by about 1$^{\prime\prime}$ ($\sim$ 20 pc).
+The paucity of cold molecular gas in the central region, possibly due to interactions with the jet makes conditions less favourable for star formation on scales of about 10 parsec in NGC~4395. \end{enumerate}

-The detection of AGN and intermediate mass black holes in a number of dwarf galaxies in recent years have opened the possibility of studying feedback processes in dwarf galaxies.
-Studies of nearby dwarfs also enable us to probe feedback processes on parsec scales. \citet{2022Natur.601..329S} reported a 150 parsec long ionized filament in the dwarf galaxy Henize 2-10 from HST observations, which connect the black hole region with a site of recent SF. \citet{2017ApJ...845...50N} report possible evidence of shock excitation in the nearby dwarf AGN galaxy NGC~404 with an amorphous radio outflow extending over $\approx$17 parsec.
-NGC~4395 is the clearest example of a dwarf AGN with a triple radio structure, where there is clear evidence of jet-ISM interaction on the smallest scale of $\approx$4.6 parsec.
+The detections of AGN and intermediate mass black holes in a number of dwarf galaxies in recent years have opened the possibility of studying feedback processes in dwarf galaxies.
+Studies of nearby dwarfs also enable us to probe feedback processes on parsec scales. \citet{2022Natur.601..329S} reported a 150 parsec long ionized filament in the dwarf galaxy Henize 2-10 from HST observations, which connect the black hole region with a site of recent SF. \citet{2017ApJ...845...50N} reported possible evidence of shock excitation in the nearby dwarf AGN galaxy NGC~404 with an amorphous radio outflow extending over $\sim$ 17 parsec.
+NGC~4395 is the clearest example of a dwarf AGN with a triple radio structure, where there is clear evidence of jet$-$ISM interaction on the smallest scale of $\sim$ 5 parsec on either side of the core.
+A comprehensive picture depicting this jet$-$ISM interaction in the central parsec scale region based on the analysis of images from multiple wavelengths is shown in Fig. \ref{figure-18}.
 This finding will bolster the prospect of finding more such instances in dwarf AGN host galaxies, paving the way for a better understanding of the complex interplay between AGN and their hosts on such small scales in these galaxies.

 12pt